airflow-helm/charts/charts/airflow/README.md

 ### Option 1 - Git Sidecar (Recommended)

+> ⚠️ specifying `known_hosts` inside `dags.git.secret` reduces the possibility of a man-in-the-middle attack, however, if you want to implicitly trust all repo host signatures set `dags.git.sshKeyscan` to `true`

 This method places a git sidecar in each worker/scheduler/web Pod, that syncs your git repo into the dag folder every `dags.git.gitSync.refreshTime` seconds.

 ```yaml